jeonsi/dotfiles/README.md

 Also in the directory `asus` you will find configurations for Arch Linux on bare metal.
 The configurations for your system may vary.

+ℹ️ *If you already have a running Arch system with the necessary packets installed, you can go to the [Quick Ricing](#Quick Ricing) section.*

 ## What's the final result?

 Your Arch system should look something like this using my config files: